11 Things You Should Never Clean with Baking Soda

 It’s still a great cleaner

-There are few things baking soda can’t do—like all these ways to fix things with baking soda.
+There are few things baking soda can’t do.
 It’s a great multipurpose cleaner and you can use it when you cook, to heal ailments, around the house, and even to make crafts for your kids.
 But there are some instances where baking soda causes more harm than good.
 While it can help you with most of your chores around the house, make sure avoid using it when cleaning these products.

 Ceramic stove top

 Baking soda is great to use when cleaning cooktops but avoid using it if you have a smooth top made of ceramic glass.
 “It can easily scratch the cooktop and leaves a white film that is hard to remove,” says Franco.
 If you accidentally use baking soda, vinegar will remove the white film.
-You also don’t need baking soda to clean your oven: here is the easiest way to clean your oven without scrubbing.
+Using an electric stove?
+Here is how to clean electric stove tops properly.

 Baking soda can be too hard on some finishes or sealants on wood furniture.
 Cameron says that using it for cleaning can wear away the sealant, ruining the furniture.
 She suggests using a diluted dish soap mixture instead, likely one of the secrets of people who always have a clean house.